 Emkir offered to send the man a copy of his data and the doctor welcomed that gladly, so he packaged the data into an email and sent it off.
 After that, Emkir went back to work while he figured his new pen pal was busy reading through his data.
 Almost fifteen minutes later, Emkir received a very brief email saying that the pictures he had appeared to be from restricted sections of the station, and asking what specialized access his "friends" had?
 Emkir just repeated that he was doing the work for a friend, and was not at liberty to speculate to how the data was collected.

 Curious about Emkir and his "friends", and disappointed at the sudden restrictions, the man asked if Emkir would like to get together to discuss the data face to face?
-Emkir considered the offer and said he says he was unsure of the next day's schedule, and the doctor said his schedule was open.
+Emkir considered the offer and said he was unsure of the next day's schedule, and the doctor said his schedule was open.
 They agreed to meet at some point the next day and the man asked Emkir which organization he was with?
 Emkir again played the mystery card, saying he was not at liberty to answer.
 But he did assure the doctor that he was very interested in meeting and sharing information.
 Eventually, they agreed Emkir would see when he was available and they would then decide when and where to meet?

 Folks went about their work at the berth while Aali window shopped until her alarm went off to warn her to head back to the berth with the boxes of air fresheners.
 She got back at the same time Ms. Vik was also returning, via one of the many electric portcabs for Cr 20.
 When the cab got very close to the berth, Inger saw Aali walking back and had the cabbie pull over to pick the engineer up, so the two shared the last several hundred meters.
 Once they arrived, the ladies hopped out and moved into the berth.